 If you want to attend Bath Quaker Meeting just show up; times and location details are shown in the panel on the right.
 Everyone is welcome.
 For avoidance of doubt that welcome is irrespective of faith, gender, age, sexual orientation, gender identity, ethnicity, disability.
 Access is step-free.

 At physical meetings children are catered for on Sundays with a dedicated childrens’ meeting (alhtough this now depends on the availability of trained volunteers).
-Meeting was normally followed by notices, tea coffee and other refreshments, but until public health restrictions return to normal we now bring our own refreshments.
+Meeting was normally followed by notices, tea & coffee and other refreshments, but until public health restrictions return to normal we now bring our own refreshments.